Complaints and Appeals Policy

 Scope

-This policy is relevant to complaints received about:
+This policy applies to complaints received about:

 • Services and processes provide by Aveling